natapol/rxquarto/README.md

-# Quarto Extension For Biochemistry and Microbiology Department Documents
+# Quarto Extension For Pharmaceutical Sciences Documents

 _TODO_: Add a short description of your extension.